safarzadeh-reza/ENGO645-Assignments/source/tutorials/L3/tasks.rst

 ==========

 .. important::
-    Assignment 2 is due by **13:59 on Friday, February 19th, 2024.
+    Assignment 2 is due by **13:59 on Monday, February 19th, 2024.
 (Before starting of the Lecture Class on Feb 19th)**.